 - In the same boiling water, add the konnyaku and cook for 2-3 minutes to remove the odor (which is why you cook them after, and not before, the snow peas).
 Drain and set aside.

-- (Optional) For the flower-shaped carrots, use a vegetable cutter to punch out a flower shape from the carrot rounds.
+- (Optional) For the flower-shaped carrots, use a vegetable cutter to punch out a plum flower shape from the carrot rounds.
 Tip: Repurpose the carrot remnants by mincing them and using in fried rice or soup.

-- Cut each peeled taro in half and soak in a bowl of water to get rid of the starch and astringent taste.
-Ideally, taro should resemble a hexagon (with six sides) from the top view.
+- Cut each peeled taro in half crosswise and soak in a bowl of water to get rid of the starch and astringent taste.
+Ideally, the taro should resemble a hexagon (with six sides) from the top view.

 To Cook in an Instant Pot